Rihlat Travel News

 HE Fahd bin Mayouf Al-Ruwaili.
 Saudi ambassador to France and Mr Dimitri Kerkentzes, Secretary General of the Bureau International des Expositions (BIE).
 Image courtesy of BIE

 With memories of Expo 2020 Dubai still lingering, and the count down to the next Expo opening in Osaka in it’s final stages, attention is already turning to questions of just how Saudi intends to top their predecessors when hosting World Expo 2030 Riyadh.
 The Registration Dossier, including formal plans of the 2030 Expo have been formally presented this week to Dimitri Kerkentzes, Secretary General of the Bureau International des Expositions (BIE) by the Saudi ambassador to France HE Fahd bin Mayouf Al-Ruwaili.
+Themed Foresight for Tomorrow, Expo 2030 Riyadh aims to welcome over 200 countries and international organisations between 1 October 2030 and 31 March 2031.

-Culture Summit Abu Dhabi – 27 – 29 April 2025
+Culture Summit Abu Dhabi: 27 – 29 April 2025

 Image courtesy of Culture Summit Abu Dhabi